-Associate the letter T (and the lowercase letter t) with the /t/ sound (e.g., taste, treat, test).
+Associate the uppercase letter T and lowercase letter t with the /t/ sound as in taste, treat, and test.

 - Tray or small paper plate

 The children will try some tasty treats and then practice writing the uppercase letter T and lowercase letter t and saying the /t/ sound as in table, tiny, and test.

 - Demonstrate how to write a letter T.